sftpplus/sftpplus-docs/src/doc_source/configuration-auth/introduction.rst

 Activating an authentication method
 -----------------------------------

+Once defined, an authentication method in not used unless activated.
-Once defined, authentication methods require explicit activation by defining the ordered list of active authentication methods for the `server` authentication configuration option.
+To activate an authentication method, make sure it's added to the ordered list of active authentication methods for the `server` authentication configuration option.

+A custom list of activated authentication methods can also be configured for any service.

-In this way, you can define multiple authentication methods and set their priorities.
+In this way, you can define multiple authentication methods for a service and set their priorities.
-Once an account is successfully authenticated using a set method, the server will not try the remaining methods.
+Once an account is successfully authenticated using a method, SFTPPlus allows the user in without trying remaining methods in the ordered list of authentications.

 The following example will define a configuration in which the authentication with UUID ``b904ed23-a234-4ccf-8abd-edcae4d3324f`` is tried